camilleg/unblock/README.md

 based on John's own 2007 C port of "the Costella libraries."

 The .bmp files are read and written by [EasyBMP](http://easybmp.sourceforge.net/).
-Why .bmp and not .jpg for a JPEG utility, you ask?
+Why .bmp and not .jpg for a JPEG utility?
-Because my source images come from mjpeg-format video, and when ffmpeg extracts these frames as .jpg rather than as .bmp, it further degrades them (ick).
+Because my source images are still frames from mjpeg-format video;
-Also, because my later processing prefers .bmp to other formats.
+extracting frames as .bmp rather than .jpg with, say, ffmpeg, avoids further degradation.

-# Bugs
+### Bugs

 Images whose width is not a multiple of 16 pixels may misbehave.